Meet Save Our Woods

 Hen

-When I’m not doing tree things, I weave baskets and care for a flock of Shetland sheep, ex-battery hens, two runner ducks (Small & Big) & a collie called Willow.
-Keeping within conservation levels of stock numbers, I’m about to expand the farming aspect of what I do, as part of my subsistence, low impact, lifestyle.
+When I’m not managing the woodland, coppice, meadows, hedgerows and pasture, I weave baskets and care for dairy goats, flocks of primitive Shetland, Hebridean & Castlemilk Moorit sheep, cuckoo maran hens, rescued ex-battery hens, black indian runner ducks & a collie called Willow.
+Keeping within conservation levels of stock numbers, I’m about to expand the farming aspect of what I do as part of my subsistence, low impact, lifestyle.

 Hen’s blog - Heart and Soil